Belitsoft > Business Intelligence Software Development > Healthcare Business Intelligence

 Data entry, management, interpretation, and sharing can often rely on manual processes, which are prone to errors, particularly in the healthcare industry.
 Without a coherent system of accountability in place, these errors can accumulate and lead to further complications.

 Healthcare data is a complex and heterogeneous collection originating from various sources and takes many forms.
-This includes patient profiles, healthcare provider information, pharmaceutical company data, disease registries, diagnostic tests, treatment options, and various types of visual data such as scans, images, and graphs.
+This includes patient profiles, healthcare provider information, pharmaceutical company data, disease registries, diagnostic tests, treatment options, and various types of visual data, such as scans, images, and graphs.
 The above databases are constantly growing as new admission, diagnostic, treatment, and they add medical records on discharge.
 The diverse nature of these data sources presents significant challenges with aggregating and integrating the data, constructing a data warehouse, and loading the data into a rules-based engine for generating actionable insights and reports.

 Business Intelligence Software for Healthcare